Military districts of the Soviet Union: Abbreviation of military districts

-Formations in the territory of Khabarovsk and Primorsky Krai were combined into the 1st and 2nd independent Red Banner Armieswhich, after January 14, 1941, were reformed into the Far Eastern Front.
+Formations in the territory of Khabarovsk and Primorsky Krai were combined into the 1st and 2nd independent Red Banner Armies which, after January 14, 1941, were reformed into the Far Eastern Front.

 World War II

 The number of military districts varied depending on the circumstances and with the evolution of the Soviet Army.
 Before the eastern campaign of 1941–45, there were 16 military districts and one front although this number fluctuated and as many as 25 military districts existed at different time before the war.